Towadel30/DSA---Palmora-Group-HR-Analysis/README.md

 Generally, there are two genders in the organization.
 However, some employees refused to disclose their gender.
 We will assign a generic gender status to these employees, some employees are without a salary because they are no longer with the company.
 We will need to take those employees out and some departments are indicated as “NULL”.
 These departments would also need to be taken out.

 ### Data Analysis
-Import the employee data into Power BI.
+- Import the employee data into Power BI
-Do a proper cleaning E.g
+- Do a proper cleaning E.g
  1. Remove employees without salaries and departments indicated as "NULL".
-2. Assign a generic gender status to employees who refused to disclose their gender.
+ 2. Assign a generic gender status to employees who refused to disclose their gender (N/A).

-1: Gender Distribution Analysis
+- Unpivot Column
+- Check column quality, profile and distribution
+- Use custom column to create a new column Department/Rating using Department&"/"&Rating
+- Import bonus mapping
+- Unpivot column
+- Use custom column to create a new column Department/Attribute using Department&"/"&Attribute
+- Merge employee data and bonus mapping and rename it has New
+- Create new column Total pay, Annual bonus and Salary band
+- Create visuals on canvas
 1. Create a bar chart:
     - Axis: Region/Department
     - Value: Count of Employees by Gender